mlundine/tensorflow_app/README.md

 **III.
 Training**

+**Setting Up Yolo Training**

+In .../tensorflow_app/yolov5, open the dataset.yaml file in a text editor.

+edit the path to train and val

+train: wherever_you_placed_it/tensorflow_app/gui/project_name/images/train

+val: wherever_you_placed_it/tensorflow_app/gui/project_name/images/test

 ![Training](/read_me_images/training.PNG)

 You should be finished with all annotations before using this section of the GUI.
 First, hit Convert Annotations to TfRecords.
 This will save two csvs containing the annotations for the test and train datasets in C:\tensorflow_app\gui\YourProject\images.
 It will also save two tf record files in C:\tensorflow_app\gui\YourProject\images\frcnn_records (or mrcnn_records if you are using Mask R-CNN).